Submission Deadlines: See upcoming deadlines

 Public Program Participation

-The ACA’s Medicaid expansion not only extends coverage to low-income adults who were previously ineligible, but will likely also increase coverage among people who were already eligible for Medicaid but were not enrolled.
-Will outreach efforts aimed at enrolling people in Medicaid lead to an increase in enrollment for other means-tested programs such as the Supplemental Nutrition Assistance Program or the Earned Income Tax Credit?
-How does the availability of Medicaid or subsidized private health insurance affect applications for the Social Security Disability (SSDI) program or Supplemental Security Income (SSI)?
+The ACA’s Medicaid eligibility expansion extended coverage to low-income adults who were previously ineligible.
+Publicity about the law also increased coverage among people who were already eligible for Medicaid, but had not previously enrolled.
+To what extent has increased Medicaid enrollment contributed to increased enrollment for other means-tested programs such as the Supplemental Nutrition Assistance Program or the Earned Income Tax Credit?
+To what extent has the increased availability of Medicaid and subsidized health insurance affected enrollment in Social Security Disability (SSDI) or Supplemental Security Income (SSI)?

 Family and Children’s Outcomes